 Bedford Park — the first garden suburb

-Co-founder of the Bedford Park Society, architect, Tom Greeves was well placed to write what is generally considered the definitive history of Bedford Park from its inception to the present day.
-This is a completely updated version of his book first published in 1975, edited by the Society’s deputy chairman Peter Murray, who is also an architect.
+Co-founder of the Bedford Park Society, architect, Tom Affleck Greeves was well placed to write what is generally considered the definitive history of Bedford Park from its inception to the present day.
+This is a completely updated version of his book first published in 1975, edited by Peter Murray, Special Adviser to the Society, who is also an architect.